 NOAA Fisheries prepares marine mammal stock assessment reports annually, as directed by the Marine Mammal Protection Act.
 The reports are prepared in consultation with one or more of three regional Scientific Review Groups.

 NOAA Fisheries currently tracks 261 stocks of marine mammals and have an associated Stock Assessment Report for each species.
-We are accepting public comments on the draft 2022 reports through April 24, 2023.
+The final 2022 Marine Mammal Stock Assessment Reports are published in the Federal Register.